weihan1/transientangelo/README.md

 ## 📣 Acknowledgements
 We thank [TransientNeRF](https://github.com/anaghmalik/TransientNeRF) for their implementation of transient volume rendering.
-We thank [NerfAcc](https://www.nerfacc.com) and [instant-nsr-pl](https://github.com/bennyguo/instant-nsr-pl) for their implementation efficient ray marching and surface-based rendering.
+We thank [NerfAcc](https://www.nerfacc.com) and [instant-nsr-pl](https://github.com/bennyguo/instant-nsr-pl) for their implementation of efficient ray marching and surface-based rendering.